-It is a way to gain interest in the new market and at the same time maintaining the loyalty of your consumers.
+It is a way to gain interest in the new market and, at the same time, maintain the loyalty of your consumers.

-Emotional branding is like putting your heart out in the open; customers will see your intentions; customers will know if you are the real deal or one of the fakes.
+Emotional branding is like putting your heart out in the open; customers will see your intentions and know if you are the real deal or one of the fakes.

 Keep it real and make an emotional connection!